trimm-b/fairyphone/README.md

 # fairyphone
 modified scripts based on https://www.instructables.com/Fairytale-Phone/

-The idea of this steps are to start the phone1 executable using a systemd service instead of using the legacy /etc/rc.local file
+The idea of this steps are to start the phone1 executable at raspi startup time using a systemd service instead of using the legacy /etc/rc.local file

 Steps to install: